Ann Arbor Child Custody Attorney

-Mediation has a number of advantages over litigation.
+Mediation has a number of advantages over litigation, such as:

-First off, mediation often helps parents find some common ground in heated disputes.
+- Mediation often helps parents find some common ground in heated disputes;

-Secondly, mediation gives each parent more control over the eventual outcome.
+- Mediation gives each parent more control over the eventual outcome;

-In litigation, each parent will have to live with the judge’s final determination.
+- In litigation, each parent will have to live with the judge’s final determination; and

 Attorney Novar will help you establish custody and visitation agreements that take into consideration the educational, medical, and religious needs of your child.

-Schedule a free consultation with Francie L. Novar, PLLC to learn more.
+Schedule a free consultation online with Francie L. Novar, PLLC to learn more.